wagtail/wagtail/docs/advanced_topics/customisation/admin_templates.rst

 .. warning::
     The default Wagtail colors conform to the WCAG2.1 AA level color contrast requirements.
 When customizing the admin colors you should test the contrast using tools like `Axe <https://www.deque.com/axe/browser-extensions/>`_.

-To customize the primary color used in the admin user interface, inject a CSS file using the hook :ref:`insert_global_admin_css` and override the variables within the ``:root`` selector:
+To customise the primary color used in the admin user interface, inject a CSS file using the hook :ref:`insert_global_admin_css` and override the variables within the ``:root`` selector:

 .. code-block:: text